Innovation Keynote Speaker

 - 3 things you will need to compete in today’s hyper-competitive world

-- 3 ideas people thought would become extinct, but didn’t
+- Ideas people thought would become extinct, but didn’t

-- How to leverage and monetize your assets through innovation
+- Leverage and monetize your assets through innovation

 The Art of Customer Experience